sslash/rpi-raspbian-baby-cry-detection/README.md

 `cd /opt`
 Clone this repo: https://github.com/giulbia/baby_cry_rpi `cd baby_cry_rpi`
+change the Dockerfile with the one in this repo called Dockerfile_rmi Build that dockerfile: `docker build --tag kidcry:1.1` change `script/run.sh` to use the newly built docker image

 Now put the generated files from above into this repo:
 `docker cp <container-id>:/alsa/alsa-utils-1.1.3/baby_cry_detection/dist/baby_cry_detection-1.1-py3.7.egg /opt/baby_cry_rpi/lib`